RyeL1te/RyeliteDesktop/README.md

 </p>

 # HighLite

+**As of 9/18/2025 Highl1te Development has been paused indefinitely**

 HighLite is an open-source game client for High Spell and has received permission to operate from the game developer (Dew).

 # Installing HighLite